adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 $48 There is something going on with the secondary POST that is executed from the Future-Reading-List-Subcomponent when the onClick is activated.
 The information is not being passed on.
 Not sure why yet.

+#49 I think I got it.
+I have to have a function within a function.
+First I have to setState for all the variables from the data being passed down.
+Then once all the setState(s) are set, I have to send that information using a POST-Route.
+So a function within a function.